Laserbeam31/bts-broadcast-baluns/birddog_ndi_balun_documentation.md

 IP settings:
 ------------

 The BirdDogs are set to use self-assigned static IP addresses in the 10.10.100.0/24 subnet.
-This corresponds to the "video control" VLAN on the touring networks.
+This corresponds to the "Video Control" VLAN on the touring networks.
 Using self-assigned static IP addresses allows the BirdDogs to also be used on networks other than the touring racks, where there may be no DHCP server running.